Creating a Career Development Plan: Tips and Strategies

 - What are my current soft and technical skills?

-The truthful answers to these questions provide invaluable insights into the areas you need to focus on in your work role to advance upwardly with ease.
+Being honest in answering these questions can provide invaluable insights into the areas you need to focus on in your job to move up the ladder with ease.

 Set Out Your Long-Term Goals

-Set out the long-term goals for your chosen field of work precisely.
-A clear understanding of your long-term goals keeps you focused on what you want to accomplish in the coming years.
+Determine the long-term goals of your chosen profession precisely.
+Having clearly defined long-term goals helps you stay focused on the goals you wish to accomplish in the coming years.

-Being open about your goals enables you to feel inspired to achieve those goals when they are outlined in the front of you clearly.
+Being honest about your aspirations enables you to feel driven to reach your goals once they are set out in front of you definitively.

 Create Short-Term Goals